AbrahanTorres/Curso-de-Python-Intermedio-Comprehensions-Lambdas-y-Manejo-de-Errores/README.md

         letter_index_dict[letter].append(idx)

     while True:
-        os.system("clear") #If you are in Unix Max or Linuex use clear, if you are in windoes use cls. print("Guess a word!")
+        os.system("clear") #If you are in Unix Max or Linux use clear, if you are in windoes use cls. print("Guess a word!")
         for element in chosen_word_list_underscores:
             print(element + " ", end="")